Oscar Insurance Addiction Treatment

 PPOs work a little differently.
 In a PPO plan, you don’t have to stay within your network.
 You have the flexibility to see a physician in or out of your network.
 However, you have to pay a separate deductible and usually also pay more out of pocket if you do decide to see a physician out of network.
 Further, you won’t need to rely on referrals to see specialists.
 Further, PPOs typically have higher monthly premiums since they offer so much flexibility.
 You also may have to pay a doctor directly and then file a claim if you have a PPO plan.
 Although each of them have different strengths and weaknesses, both PPOs and HMOs are great ways to get coverage.

 In several cities in Arizona, many treatment centers accept both Medicare and Medicaid.
-Of the 401 treatment centers in Arizona, 285 accept Medicaid and 202 accept Medicare.
+There are over 400 treatment centers in Arizona.
+Of these, 285 accept Medicaid and 202 take Medicare.
 Both Medicaid and Medicare are important pieces of public insurance.
 However, they serve different demographics.
 First, Medicare is the US federal healthcare plan for people who are ages 65 and older.
 Second, Medicaid is the US federal healthcare plan for those of a lower socioeconomic status.
 Both of these types of insurance can help those who can’t access private insurance to still have access to healthcare, including addiction treatment.

 Information on Medicare